valancej/documentation/_pro/languages-frameworks/java.md

 ### Maven

 ```
-# We're using the official Maven 3 image from the Dockerhub (https://hub.docker.com/_/maven/).
+# We're using the official Maven 3 image from the Docker Hub (https://hub.docker.com/_/maven/).
 # Take a look at the available versions so you can specify the Java version you want to use.
 FROM maven:3